cuddlyconcretepangolin/rhf2s308_experience/README.md

 The nice thing about this solution is that now I have another miner running on Computer B (that I will just allow to continue running so it's always in sync), and I can copy over the blockchain if it ever falls behind again, or if I need to resync firmware in the future.

 # Migrating to Light Hotspots
-RisingHF has avoided answering whether they have been testing the firmware for the migration to Light Hotspots, scheduled for May 2022.
-For this reason, I have upgraded the miner manually.
-We will update the docker-compose.yaml to pull the updated miner images from Helium.
+During the update to light Hotspots, several patches have been released to improve POC.
+RisingHF has not pushed these updates (to be fair, I have only given them hours to do so...this is admittedly unreasonable expectations on my part).
+Nonetheless, I have upgraded my miner manually by updating the docker-compose.yaml to pull the updated miner images from Helium.
 First, though, we must disable RisingHF's agent services that will overwrite our changes.
 I do not know why there are two of these, but I disabled them both and have not experienced any troubles:

 ```bash
 systemctl stop agent-upgrade2